Xiujia-Yang/Resource/README.md

 `python geneUsageOverview_quantification.py V_input.txt V outDir`

 The script, `geneUsageOverview_quantification.py`, implements the overview of V/D/J gene usage.
-It takes four parameters including tabular usage matrix file, gene type, metadata file and output folder.
+It takes three parameters including tabular usage matrix file, gene type, and output folder.
 Each column for usage matrix file indicates the sample and each row stands for the gene segment.
-The metadata file has two columns including SRR id and the number of productive reads.
 The usage matrix file looks like below,
 ```
 	SRR8365312	ERR2567197	ERR1812302
 IGHV3-23	11.36	7.65	12.65